JuliaStats/Distributions.jl/doc/source/multivariate.rst

     typealias MvNormalCanon   GenericMvNormalCanon{PDMat}
     typealias DiagNormalCanon GenericMvNormalCanon{PDiagMat}
     typealias IsoNormalCanon  GenericMvNormalCanon{ScalMat}
-    .

 Leverging this type system, the multiple dispatch mechanism of Julia, as well as the computational support of the *NumericExtensions* package on positive definite matrices, we managed to provide this rich representation while ensuring that we take the most efficient computational routines for each particular type.

+.. _dirichlet:

 Dirichlet Distribution
 ------------------------

-The Dirichlet distribution is often used the conjugate prior for Categorical or Multinomial distributions.
+The `Dirichlet distribution <http://en.wikipedia.org/wiki/Dirichlet_distribution>`_ is often used the conjugate prior for Categorical or Multinomial distributions.
 The probability density function of a Dirichlet distribution with parameter :math:`\alpha = (\alpha_1, \ldots, \alpha_k)` is

 .. math::